 So, your dog ate candy?
 The first thing to do is to figure out what type and quantity of candy your dog ate.

 The biggest concern with candy (that isn’t chocolate) is the risk of the ingredient xylitol.
 Xylitol is a sugar alcohol commonly used as an artificial sweetener and is toxic to pets.
 This ingredient is often used in sugar-free items but has been showing up in more and more foods every day even when they aren’t labeled as sugar-free.
 Most often, xylitol is found in sugar-free gum, sugar-free candy, and sugar-free baked goods.
+Call your vet or emergency vet immediately if you believe your dog consumed xylitol.

 Dogs are increasingly at risk for potential exposure to these products because more and more of them contain xylitol.
 It damages the dog’s liver, and clinical signs of “intoxication” (poisoning) can develop in as little as 30 minutes to an hour.
 Ingestion causes a massive insulin release.
 The blood-sugar drop (hypoglycemia) that results can cause weakness, stumbling, collapse, and even seizures.
 After this stage, signs of liver disease develop.